bdthemes/ultimate-store-kit/readme.txt

 **Ultimate Store Kit – The Complete WooCommerce & EDD Builder for Elementor**

-Ultimate Store Kit is the best WooCommerce and Easy Digital Downloads (EDD) builder for Elementor.
+Ultimate Store Kit is an all-in-one WooCommerce and Easy Digital Downloads (EDD) builder for Elementor.
 It gives you complete control over your online store design.
 With 80+ advanced widgets and a powerful template builder, you can create stunning product pages, cart pages, checkout pages and account pages.
 No coding is needed!

 ### Key Features 👇 ###